ava-labs/avalanchego/x/warp/README.md

 #### Guarantees Offered by Warp Precompile

-The Warp Precompile was designed with the intention of minimizing the trusted computing base for Subnet-EVM.
+The Warp Precompile was designed with the intention of minimizing the trusted computing base for the VM as much as possible.
 Therefore, it makes several tradeoffs which encourage users to use protocols built ON TOP of the Warp Precompile itself as opposed to directly using the Warp Precompile.

 The Warp Precompile itself provides ONLY the following ability: